 Frequently Asked Questions

-This policy provides the widest coverage, i.e. third party bodily injury and death, third party property loss or damage and loss or damage to your own vehicle due to accidental fire, theft or an accident.
+This policy/certificate provides the widest coverage, i.e. third party bodily injury and death, third party property loss or damage and loss or damage to your own vehicle due to accidental fire, theft or an accident.

 2. How can I determine the sum insured for my car?

-The Sum Insured of your vehicle is an estimated value for charging your insurance premium however it is also the maximum amount for which your vehicle is insured for.
+The Sum Insured of your vehicle is an estimated value for charging your insurance/takaful premium/contribution however it is also the maximum amount for which your vehicle is insured for.
 The basis of assessing the true worth of your vehicle is its market value at the time of a loss.
 The market value must be within the Sum Insured.
 If it is not, you will be considered your own Insurer for the difference.

 Some Insurers offer Agreed Value Policies.
 Under this term, the market value is considered equal to the Agreed Value of the sum insured.